 Today many teachers cringe at topics that might be controversial and try to avoid or gloss over them to keep from potentially “stepping in it.”
 However, tough topics are at the heart of critical thinking.
-Because of this, schools should teach students to analyze multiple sides of an issue and form opinions.
+Being able to analyze multiple sides of an issue and form opinions is part of what schools should be helping students to do.
 These are skills that help students learn how to problem solve.
 Students need to learn how to have cogent discussions on current relevant issues with people who may have opposing views.
 They must practice the art of compromise so that all sides have a seat at the table.
-However, if students feel they cannot share their points of view, then there IS a problem, but the issue is with the instructor, not the entire system.
+However, if students feel they are being shut down or feel they cannot share their points of view, then there IS a problem, but the issue is with the instructor, not the entire system.

-In today’s episode, we discuss whether or not there is an indoctrination issue in today’s classrooms, We explain how to tell if there’s a problem and what can be done.
-You’ll hear why Jen was accused of “indoctrination” 🙄 You can decide if she “stepped in it!.”
+In today’s episode, we discuss whether or not indoctrination really is an issue in today’s classrooms, how to tell if there’s a problem, and what can be done.
+You’ll get to hear why Jen was accused of “indoctrination” 🙄 You can decide if she “stepped in it!.”
 Listen in and see if you think she deserved that title.

 Is Jen an indoctrinator?
-Has someone accused you of indoctrination?
+Have you been accused of indoctrination?
 Have you witnessed it?
 Who’s indoctrinating whom?
 Leave us a comment and let us know what you think.